Sijo

 Sijo may be narrative or thematic and introduces a situation in line 1, development in line 2, and twist and conclusion in line 3.
 The first half of the final line employs a "twist": a surprise of meaning, sound, or other device.
 Sijo is often more lyrical and personal than other East Asian poetic forms, and the final line can take a profound turn.
-Yet, "The conclusion of sijo is seldom epigrammatic or witty; a witty close to a sentence would have been foreign to the genius of stylized Korean diction in the great sijo periods."
+Yet, "The conclusion of sijo is seldom epigrammatic or witty; a witty close to a sentence would have been foreign to the genius of stylized Korean diction in the great sijo periods."My close friends I count would be water and stone, pine tree, bamboo.

+Moon rising on eastern peaks, there is one more so good to see!

+Keeping them, beyond these five friends, what more do I need to add?